meancode/mt-plugin-anythingslider/README.md

 	   pauseOnHover: true,             // If true, and autoPlay is enabled, the show will pause on hover
 	   startText: "Start",             // Start text
 	   stopText: "Stop",               // Stop text
-	   navigationFormatter: null       // Advanced Use: [see README](http://github.com/dcneiner/AnythingSlider) });
+	   navigationFormatter: null       // Advanced Use: see AnythingSlider README });

 # Movable Type Plugin Overview

-This plugin, based on v1.2 of AnythingSlider, that allows for blog-level changes to the AnythingSlider options in a plugin interface inside of Movable Type.
+This plugin, based on v1.2 of AnythingSlider, allows for blog-level changes to the AnythingSlider options in a plugin interface inside of Movable Type.
 Beyond the options mentioned above, this allows to show/hide a couple elements the original did not from within Movable Type, not requiring editing of JavaScript or CSS files.